ribeiroit/git-resource/README.md

 * `uri`: *Required.* The location of the repository.

+* `ssl_cacerts`: *Optional.* URL to download your cacerts file.
+Useful when you have Intermediate CA.

 * `branch`: The branch to track.
 This is *optional* if the resource is only used in `get` steps; however, it is *required* when used in a `put` step.
 If unset for `get`, the repository's default branch is used; usually `master` but [could be different](https://help.github.com/articles/setting-the-default-branch/).